Tamas-Gavlider/WanderRoads/README.md

 - Visitors could not see the profile owner's preferences due to a logical error in the add travel preference file.
 Fixed by conditional statement.

+- For unknown reason the create post was not clickable if the screen size was in the 822px - 991px range.
+To resolve this bug, I have modified the custom css for the share post button.

+- The posts were not displaying in full width.
+This was resolved by removing the min-height in the custom CSS for the posts.

+- Long usernames were overflowing on the Travelers page.
+This was fixed by truncating the text and showing an ellipsis if it was too long.

 #### Known Bugs

 No bugs have been identified that remain unfixed during testing.